 The students can describe sources of faults and their consequences with respect to a level of abstraction.
 They can name different measures to improve the reliability of embedded systems, can distinguish between them and explain their advantages and disadvantages.
 The students can select between different reliability analysis techniques while considering their capabilities and complexity so to analyze a system on the proper level of abstraction.
 The students can derive a model of an embedded system and apply a reliability analysis technique.

 Die Vergabe der Leistungspunkte erfolgt aufgrund des Bestehens der mündlichen Modulprüfung.
 Die Anmeldung zu dieser Prüfung setzt keinen Leistungsnachweis voraus.
 Die Modulnote entspricht dem Ergebnis der Modulprüfung.

 - Mukherjee, Shubu (2008).
 Architecture Design for Soft Errors.
 San Francisco, CA, USA: Morgan Kaufmann Publishers Inc. ISBN: 9780123695291

 - Koren, Israel and C. Mani Krishna (2007).
 Fault-Tolerant Systems.
 San Francisco, CA, USA: Morgan Kaufmann Publishers Inc. ISBN: 9780080492681

 - Segura, Jaume and Charles F. Hawkins (2004).
 CMOS Electronics: How It Works, How It Fails.
 John Wiley & Sons, Inc. ISBN: 0471476692

 Important Information - Materials

-The lecture will be coordinated completely via Moodle - subscribing to the Moodle course is mandatory!
+The lecture can be attended in presence or online.
+It is coordinated completely via Moodle - subscribing to the Moodle course is mandatory!
 Lecture videos, exercises, live discussions (Zoom meetings), discussion boards, and all other information is solely disctributed via the Moodle course!